-K- through Grade 3
+Pre K- Grade 3

 Each Wednesday from 4–5:30 pm, children in kindergarten through 3rd grade will gather at JCC Harlem for Jewish activities in a warm, inviting atmosphere.
 Together we will build community, practice Jewish values and perform mitzvot, celebrate Jewish holidays, foster a relationship with Israel, immerse ourselves in Torah stories and big questions, and explore the rhythm and meaning of Jewish life.
 Students in 3rd grade can add Hebrew language learning by enrolling in Hebrew Homepage, our virtual online tutoring program.

 When they reach the 3rd grade, children move into JJP where they explore their interests while absorbing knowledge and skills.
 In everything they do, they are also learning about classic narratives of the Torah, connecting with the Jewish holiday cycle, forging a relationship with Israel, and delving into Jewish ethics and social justice.

 Each semester, kids choose from a wide range of courses.
 There’s no minimum or maximum number required—we encourage them to take as many as they can fit into their schedules.